The Principles of Diffusion Models: Beneath It All: The Fokker–Planck Equation

 This proposition highlights a remarkable flexibility of diffusion models: once a \emph{marginal density path} $\{p_t\}_{t\in[0,T]}$ is fixed, an entire family of dynamics can reproduce it, including both the PF-ODE and the reverse-time SDEs

-All such dynamics satisfy the same reverse--time Fokker--Planck equation and hence yield the same marginal evolution.
+All such dynamics satisfy the same reverse--time Fokker-Planck equation and hence yield the same marginal evolution.
 The function $\gamma(t)$ continuously modulates the level of stochasticity without affecting the one-time distributions, revealing a deep connection between the deterministic flow-based ODE and its stochastic SDE counterpart, as illustrated in \Cref{fig:unified_framework}.